BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 # Basics

-Before we go into the details I have to say that, comming from programming languages such as ``Java``, ``C`` and ``Python``, the snytax of ``sclang`` is not the most beautiful.
+Before we go into the details I have to say that, coming from programming languages such as ``Java``, ``C`` and ``Python``, the syntax of ``sclang`` is not the most beautiful.
-However, this first expression hides the fact that a lot of decisions regarding the syntax makes sence at second glance.
+However, this first expression hides the fact that a lot of decisions regarding syntax make sense at a second glance.
 So don't be scared by the first impression.

 In this section, I will give a starting point such that the reader can start experimenting with SuperCollider.